-The proposed amendment will be presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as an emergency action at the January 2021 meeting of the Board of Regents.
-A copy of the proposed rule and a statement of facts and circumstances justifying emergency action are attached.
+The proposed amendment is being presented to the Professional Practice Committee for recommendation to the Full Board for adoption at the May 2021 meeting of the Board of Regents.
+A copy of the proposed rule is attached (Attachment A).

 Procedural History